-Summer Examination Winter Examination Documents to be Submitted Who to Submit Documents to be Submitted Who to Submit Master's Course Preference Card All Applicants Expertise Assessment Card All Applicants Preference Card All Applicants Preference Card All Applicants Doctoral Couse (1)A list of research achievement (written in Japanese or English) (2)The abstract of the major achievements (written in Japanese or English, approximately 5 pages in A4-size) (3)Research plan in the doctoral program (written in Japanese or English, approximately 2 pages in A4-size) (4)Recommendation letters (from 2 persons, written in Japanese or English)Refer to the admission webpage of the Graduate School for submission instructions and submit it separately.
-(5)A copy of a master's thesis or an equivalent research report (6)The abstract of (5) (written in Japanese or English, 2 pages in A4-size) (7)Other documents (e.g. published papers, patent specifications or brochures of products by the applicant) All Applicants Those who are expected to complete a master's program should bring (5) with them at the time of the second round exam, not at the application.
-Preference Card (for Doctoral Program) All Applicants Preference Card (for Doctoral Program) All Applicants Doctoral Course (Special Selection for Professionals) (社会人 特別選抜) (1)A list of research achievement (written in Japanese or English) (2)The abstract of the major achievements (written in Japanese or English,approximately 5 pages in A4-size) (3)Research plan in the doctoral program (written in Japanese or English, approximately 2 pages in A4-size) (4)Recommendation letters (from 2 persons, written in Japanese or English)Refer to the admission webpage of the Graduate School for submission instructions and submit it separately.
-(5)A copy of a master's thesis or an equivalent research report (6)The abstract of (5) (written in Japanese or English, 2 pages in A4-size) (7)Other documents (e.g. published papers, patent specifications or brochures of products by the applicant) All Applicants (1)A list of research achievement (written in Japanese or English) (2)The abstract of the major achievements (written in Japanese or English,approximately 5 pages in A4-size) (3)Research plan in the doctoral program (written in Japanese or English, approximately 2 pages in A4-size) (4)Recommendation letters (from 2 persons, written in Japanese or English)Refer to the admission webpage of the Graduate School for submission instructions and submit it separately.
+Summer Examination Winter Examination Documents to be Submitted Who to Submit Documents to be Submitted Who to Submit Master's Course (1) Preference Card (2) Expertise Assessment Card All Applicants Doctoral Couse (1) Preference Card All Applicants Preference Card Expertise Assessment Card All Applicants (2) Expertise Assessment Card Information about other documents to be submitted will be posted on the website around October.
+Preference Card All Applicants Preference Card All Applicants Doctoral Course (Special Selection for Professionals) (社会人 特別選抜) (1)A list of research achievement (written in Japanese or English) (2)The abstract of the major achievements (written in Japanese or English, approximately 5 pages in A4-size) (3)Research plan in the doctoral program (written in Japanese or English, approximately 2 pages in A4-size) (4)Recommendation letters (from 2 persons, written in Japanese or English)Refer to the admission webpage of the Graduate School for submission instructions and submit it separately.
+(5)A copy of a master's thesis or an equivalent research report (6)The abstract of (5) (written in Japanese or English, 2 pages in A4-size) (7)Other documents (e.g. published papers, patent specifications or brochures of products by the applicant) All Applicants (1)A list of research achievement (written in Japanese or English) (2)The abstract of the major achievements (written in Japanese or English, approximately 5 pages in A4-size) (3)Research plan in the doctoral program (written in Japanese or English, approximately 2 pages in A4-size) (4)Recommendation letters (from 2 persons, written in Japanese or English)Refer to the admission webpage of the Graduate School for submission instructions and submit it separately.
 (5)A copy of a master's thesis or an equivalent research report (6)The abstract of (5) (written in Japanese or English, 2 pages in A4-size) (7)Other documents (e.g. published papers, patent specifications or brochures of products by the applicant) All Applicants